Tollervey/umbraco-breez-monetization/Tollervey.Umbraco.LightningPayments/README.txt

 Installation and Migrations
 1. After installing the package, open a terminal in your project's root directory.
-2. Create an initial migration (if not already done): dotnet ef migrations add InitialCreate --project Tollervey.Umbraco.LightningPayments.csproj
+2. Create an initial migration (if not already done): dotnet ef migrations add InitialCreate --project Tollervey.Umbraco.LightningPayments.UI.csproj
-3. Apply the migration to create/update the database schema: dotnet ef database update --project Tollervey.Umbraco.LightningPayments.csproj
+3. Apply the migration to create/update the database schema: dotnet ef database update --project Tollervey.Umbraco.LightningPayments.UI.csproj
 - Run dotnet ef database update after package updates to apply any new migrations.

 Production Considerations